5 Tips for Upcycling a Planter Using Thrift Store Finds

 Thrift stores are the perfect place to visit if you are looking for an item to upcycle into a planter.
 What I love about a thrift store is that it is filled with so many treasures that have come from people from every walk of life.
 You could find antiques that have been in a family for 50+ years or untraditional items you’d never find anywhere else thanks to a unique collection someone may have kept.
 Not only will you find such a wide variety of styles from different generations, but you can also repurpose these items by breathing new life into them with a new function.

 For our first stop on our Upcycling adventure, we visited a local Goodwill for the opportunity to pick an item to repurpose into a planner.
-Sia & I had the chance to work with Harvey Hamm, who is a professional upcycler specializing in furniture upholstery.
+Sia & I had the chance to work with Harvey Hamm, who is a professional upcycle specializing in furniture upholstery.
 He has a great eye for seeing the potential in items, so we had fun checking out all of the home items & looking for ways we could repurpose atypical household items & upcycle them into indoor or outdoor planters.

 We also had the opportunity to visit the Blue Goodwill store located in Sumner for more hunting for treasures to upcycle.
-If you’re unfamiliar with the Blue Goodwill stores, they are Goodwill locations that offer high quality brands & designer brands of clothing, jewelry, shoes, purses, and items for the home, but at a lower price than you will pay at full retail.
+If you’re unfamiliar with the Blue Goodwill stores, they are Goodwill locations that offer high-quality brands & designer brands of clothing, jewelry, shoes, purses, and items for the home, but at a lower price than you will pay at full retail.
 If you are looking for really unique, upscale finds, this is the place to visit.
 There are 3 Blue locations in the South Sound of WA – Olympia, Tacoma & Sumner.

 If you really want a bargain, another idea is to head to the Goodwill Outlet store to scour the bins for hidden treasures that you can upcycle.
 The price is right, as you will pay by the pound not by item, if you want a very inexpensive item to upcycle.
 There are Goodwill outlets all over the country & a number of them in the NW, including 3 in the South Sound area (Tacoma, Kent & Olympia).